The JC pontificates about technology

 Okay, okay; enough already of the dystopian moaning — the JC is a glass-half-full sort of chap; this isn’t really his style.
-Unless, by occupation, you mindlessly follow predefined rules — and if you that is your job, will you miss it? — there will always be plenty to keep you busy.
+Unless, by occupation, you mindlessly follow predefined rules — and if you that is your job, will you miss it? — AI or no, there will always be plenty to keep you busy.

 Where are our electric monks?

-So here is the puzzle: why is it like this?
+So here is the puzzle: why is this technological revolution such a drag?

 For, even if you believe our fleshy cerebella cannot match the overwhelming power of a neural network, there is still a limit: LinkedIn hints at it, with its underwhelming AI-assisted “predictive comment” functionality: not because it is so hopeless — but because it even exists.
 This is a fingerpost out of the Matrix.

 How so?
 Like so: if by mapping, tracking and anticipating all human frailty, artificial intelligence can predict our every move — if a machine can know more about us than we do — then it can emulate us.
 It can impersonate us.
-And a machine that can impersonate us, can fake us.
+And a machine that can impersonate us: can fake us.